CRO Strategy Beginner

 What is friction in CRO?

 Friction in CRO is any element — visual, functional, cognitive, or structural — that slows, confuses, or discourages a visitor from completing a conversion.
 Friction can be literal (a form that won't submit, a broken CTA button) or psychological (unclear value proposition, lack of trust signals, too many choices).
-Reducing friction is one of the core objectives of conversion rate optimization — every unnecessary obstacle between visitor intent and action represents lost revenue.
+Reducing friction is one of the core objectives of conversion rate optimization — every unnecessary obstacle between visitor intent and action represents recoverable revenue.
+The principle: make it easier to say yes than to leave.

 What are the most common sources of friction on a website?

-The most common friction sources: (1) Long or confusing forms — each unnecessary field reduces completion.
-(2) Unclear value proposition — visitors can't quickly understand what they're getting.
+The most common friction sources, in order of impact: (1) Long or confusing forms — each unnecessary field reduces completion by 3–10%.
+(2) Unclear value proposition — visitors can't understand what they're getting in 5 seconds.
 (3) Missing trust signals — no reviews, no security badges, no guarantees visible at the point of conversion.
 (4) Technical friction — slow page speed, broken elements, poor mobile UX.
 (5) Cognitive friction — too many options, jargon-heavy copy, unclear next steps.
 (6) Navigation friction — too many exit points pulling attention away from the primary CTA.

 How do I identify friction on my website?

 Friction identification requires combining quantitative and qualitative data.
 Quantitatively: look for high drop-off rates at specific funnel steps in GA4, identify high exit rate pages, and find elements with low click-through rates in heatmaps.
-Qualitatively: run user testing sessions (5 sessions reveal 80% of usability issues), deploy exit-intent surveys ('What stopped you from completing your goal today?'), and review session recordings for rage clicks, hesitation, and abandonment patterns.
+Qualitatively: run user testing sessions (5 sessions reveal 80% of usability issues — Nielsen's Law), deploy on-page exit surveys ('What stopped you from completing your goal today?'), and review session recordings for rage clicks, hesitation, and form abandonment patterns.
+The combination of quantitative (where) and qualitative (why) data is what produces high-confidence test hypotheses.